Part 2 - Choosing Bodies / Wings / Paint / Decals

 Buying a clear body which you paint yourself is the norm and allows you to let those latent creative talents loose!
 The manufacturer of your F1 chassis kit probably makes an F1 body specifically to fit their car.
 But a number of other bodies may also fit:

-Tamiya make a number of F1 bodies:
+Tamiya make a number of F1 bodies (search Tamiya USA for them):

 Above - Tamiya Ferrari F60 body set (includes wings and decals as shown)